Mid and South Essex Healthcare Libraries

-If we don't have the book or article you need, we may be able to get it for you through our various library networks.
+If we don't have the book you need, we may be able to get it for you through our various library networks.

 In some cases there will be a charge for book requests - you will be notified if this applies.

 Health and Wellbeing - our libraries have a collection of self-help books on common conditions, such as anxiety, depression and chronic pain.
 The titles have been selected in consultation with the Occupational Health team.